‘This Is Us’ Fans Thrilled As Dr. K, Malik & Uncle Nicky Return For Season 4 Finale

 This Is Us will bring back three beloved characters for the Season 4 finale, “Strangers: Part Two.”
-In new photos posted to NBC’s press site, it is revealed that fan favorites Dr. Katowski (Gerald McRaney), Malik Hodges (Assante Blackk) and Nicky Pearson (Griffin Dunne) will be back for the final episode of the season.
+In new photos posted to NBC’s press site, it is revealed that fan favorites Dr. Katowski (Gerald McRaney), Malik Hodges (Asante Blackk) and Nicky Pearson (Griffin Dunne) will be back for the final episode of the season.

 A synopsis for the “Strangers: Part Two” episode posted by Futon Critic reveals that the Pearsons will gather to celebrate Baby Jack’s first birthday, but photos from the episode show that the storylines will be all over the place.